zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 Let us consider the special case of a homogeneous spherical particle.
-From the geometry, it is evident that
+From the geometry (see Fig. above), it is evident that

 $$ \tag{23.9}
 \begin{aligned}